LWHanson/autofilter/README.md

 Desired Aspect Ratio: the aspect ratio of the edited images.
 Some common landscape examples are 4:3 and 16:9, but any two positive integers are acceptable.
 Use either ':' or '/' as a delimiter, i.e. 1:1 or 1/1 for a square image.

 #### Folder names should just be the folder names as they appear in the directory, do not enter the full filepath.

+The Haar cascade classifier used for this project was sourced from GitHub user eeftychiou at https://github.com/eeftychiou/airplane-detection